 At first, to keep things simple, people paid me by check.
 I soon learned how simple it was to also allow payments with apps like Square and Paypal, so I started that.

-Later I added a shopping cart on my client portal to streamline things.
+Later I added a shopping cart on my client portal to streamline things even further.

 - Client agreements.

 I use an agreement that is visible before someone pays, in my shopping cart system.
 I have had professional help over the years to develop and refine those agreements, starting with asking other coaches.
-When I was offered a writing contract, I had a lawyer review and request revisions before I signed.
+When I was offered an advice column writing contract, I had a lawyer review and request revisions before I signed.

 - Business name.

 I personally found no need for a business name.
 I just use my name.
 I thought about it early on, and registered a name with the city, but then decided not to bother with it and I let it go.
 It also saves the hassle of annual fees to the city.

 I have never sought a business loan or investor so I have never created a formal business plan like they require.
 But I like having a 1-page business plan for myself to show me how it all adds up to meet my income needs.
 It has been so calming to get that clear on the math and to see my goals visually on one page.

 I did that with the city when I had a business name and location outside my home, but I don’t anymore and the city told me not to bother in that case.

 - Register as a legal entity like an LLC?